RED-Pixl/Info-Spiel/README.md

-# Viscardi-Mania
 A project for school aboat making a game with libGDX.